 The San-o-Sub Blue Steel DIN/K Sidemount Cylinder Left-sided Valve is for use with both DIN and Yoke (K) regulator first stage fittings.
-The outlet on the cylinder valve is a five-thread 200-Bar DIN, designed to accept an included yoke adapter insert.
+The outlet on the cylinder valve is a five-thread 200-Bar DIN, designed to accept an included yoke adaptor insert.
 Available with either a Green or Black hand-wheel knob.

 This 'left' valve is considered the standard or common valve style, as the orientation is similar to commonly used valves on most dive cylinders.
 It's popular for use on side mount setups on the diver's left side, and for the OXYGEN cylinder on rebreathers.

 This sidemount valve has a longer extended hand wheel for easy diver turn on and off.
 The recessed burst disk gives added advantage against disk damage while in wrecks or caves.
 Comes with O-ring, dip tube and black tank hand-wheel.